 A micro-influencer is loosely defined as a social media personality that has between 10,000 and 100,000 followers on any given platform.
 It’s the sweet spot for a few reasons:

-Having a crazy-high follower count may seem to be a huge advantage, but numbers aren’t everything.
+- Micro-influencers typically have higher engagement rates: Having a crazy-high follower count may seem to be a huge advantage, but numbers aren’t everything.
 Having tons of followers isn’t too impressive if all of your posts are social ghost towns.
 Plus, engagement rates tend to drop as follower counts rise.
 That’s why micro-influencers offer follower counts that are just right.
+So, how much does a micro influencer campaign cost?

 Let’s say you have $5,000 to spend on influencer marketing.
 That wouldn’t even get you noticed by a top influencer, but if you spend it on micro-influencers you’ll get a lot.
 Here’s what you can get with $5,000 (according to Bloglovin’):